 Instead, you should have a distinct English teacher cover letter and CV.
-By shaping these towards teaching English, this will help you meet the requirements of your TEFL job even if you do not have direct experience.
+Shaping these towards teaching English, will help you meet the requirements of your TEFL job even if you do not have direct experience.

 Turn Experience Into Relevant Experience

 If you are good at pitching, any form of experience is in a way, related to teaching.
 Bartending requires personability and composure.
-Accounting and finance requires communication skills and social skills.
+Accounting and finance require communication skills and social skills.
 Being a chef requires time management and organizational skills.
-Each of these are qualities which will make a better teacher.
+Each of these are qualities that will make a better teacher.

 - Cultural adaptability

 So, if you’re trying to keep your TEFL CV and TEFL cover letter concise, be sure to include the jobs based on the relevant skills.
 But that doesn’t mean that you shouldn’t include anything that isn’t directly related to teaching.
 Just make sure that you shape each experience so that it looks like it does!